mongodb/mongo-c-driver/src/common/bson-dsl.md

 # Using `bson-dsl.h`

-The header `<bson/bson-dsl.h>` exposes an embedded domain-specific language (DSL) built upon the C99 preprocessor.
+The header `<bson-dsl.h>` exposes an embedded domain-specific language (DSL) built upon the C99 preprocessor.
 The DSL emits valid C99 and C++03 code that can be used to inspect and construct `bson_t` objects.